nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### How to get the pro version working? ###

-1. Go though the purchase process on [nextgenthemes.com/arve-pro/](https://nextgenthemes.com/arve-pro/)
+1. Go though the purchase process on [nextgenthemes.com](https://nextgenthemes.com/plugins/arve-pro/)
 1. Follow the 3 easy steps you get with the purchase receipt.
 It is basically downloading a arve-pro.zip and installing it through your WordPress Admin panel.
-1. After that you may want to switch your default mode to Lazyload or Lightbox or the ARVE settings page.
+1. After that you may want to switch your default mode to Lazyload or Lightbox on the ARVE settings page.

 ### Why are my videos not filling their container? ###